RUB-EP1/ExercisesDataAnalysisWS2425/README.md

 During the course, you will develop a code base for this analysis in [Julia](https://julialang.org/) starting from scratch.

-Before getting started with the exercises, you will need to prepare the software environment on your machine (see [setup.md](setup.md) in this repository).
+Before getting started with the exercises, you will need to follow the [setup](exercises/setup.md) steps to prepare the software environment on your machine.